 Award interpretation is complex, and the recent high-profile cases with the likes of 7-Eleven, Rebel Sport and Lush Cosmetics all being ordered to pay substantial fines, and now pizza giant; Dominos facing a class action suit, it’s no wonder we’re all so desperate to get it right.
-Get it wrong and you could be facing hefty penalties, as well as the reputational damage that goes with underpaying your employees.
+Get it wrong and you could be facing hefty penalties, as well as the reputation damage that goes with underpaying your employees.

 It doesn’t need to be so hard!

 It doesn’t need to be this way.
 Savvy recruiters know the importance of applying the right pay rules to trigger the correct pay and allowances, but Ratescalc can make that whole award interpretation process so much easier, removing the burden on you and your team.

 “We were in the biggest world of pain doing all the FWA increases and we were dead keen for a better solution!” quote from a recently signed Ratescalc client last week.

 Why not do what more and more of your competitors are doing and outsource the tough stuff to the experts.
 Our clients have been able to update their quotes in just three clicks this financial year so let Ratescalc take your pain away!